 If you're looking for a long-term commitment, you can opt for a lease that spans 12 months or more.
 A lease is a contract where you agree to stay for a specific period.
 When your lease expires, you can either move out or renew the lease.
 Breaking a lease before it is over can be hard to do and can often cost money, so it's better to have a long-term understanding of your needs when signing.

-A rental application charge is the fee amount you pay the landlord to submit an application and show your interest in the apartment or house for making you an eligible applicant.
+A rental application charge is the fee amount you pay the landlord to submit an application.
 It is the cost incurred by the landlord to complete your background check and assess your credit score.
-You can ask the landlord for a student's concession or discount on these fees!
+You can ask the landlord for a student's concession or discount on these fees.